Languages of Europe: Uralic languages

-The Uralic language family is native to northern Eurasia.

 Finnic languages include Finnish (c.
 5 million) and Estonian (c.
 1 million), as well as smaller languages such as Kven (c.
 8,000).
 Other languages of the Finno-Permic branch of the family include e.g. Mari (c.
 400,000), and the Sami languages (c.
 30,000).

 The Ugric branch of the language family is represented in Europe by the Hungarian language (c.
 13 million), historically introduced with the Hungarian conquest of the Carpathian Basin of the 9th century.

 The Samoyedic Nenets language is spoken in Nenets Autonomous Okrug of Russia, located in the far northeastern corner of Europe (as delimited by the Ural Mountains).